 Every year a new guide on on-page SEO is written, and it always starts off with “SEO has changed” and continues with the same old tactics.

 February 2019 10th Update – Added E-A-T & YMYL section.
 We update this guide on a constant basis, at least once per week.
 Just this past week we’ve removed stale / outdated information and added over 3000 words to our on-page SEO guide.
 Most notable we’ve added a new section on WordPress speed optimization which is a cornerstone of any on-page SEO campaign and updated several other sections as well.
 If you’d like to contribute please let us know!

 Our WordPress speed optimization guide is quite possibly one of the most thorough guides on improving the load time of WordPress websites.
 This section is geared towards intermediate users, i.e. you are not a beginner you definitely know your way around WordPress, you know HTML but not an expert.
-We’ve gone way above and beyond the obvious, and included new methods like “prefetching” and “prerendering.”
-Check it out!
+We’ve gone way above and beyond the obvious, including sections such as:

 Many SEO’s believe that they are optimizing their images, but don’t realize they are missing the boat entirely.
 In our guide to image optimization for SEO we outline the most essential tactics for image optimization.
 Image optimization isn’t just inserting an alt tag, there are over a dozen more factors when it comes to image optimization!

 For many SEO’s internal linking is a random act carried out throughout their day.
 Professional SEO’s know that internal linking is a very deliberate strategy that can change the entire direction of a website.
 Aspects of internal linking include:

 Some say internal linking is one of the most important aspects of on-page SEO, and we believe that as well!